Akho Mosque: History

-Layout
+Architecture

-The mosque is a two-storey wooden structure, set in a rectangular ground plan and measuring 8.8 x 9.3 m.
+The mosque is a two-storey wooden structure, set in a rectangular ground plan and measuring 8.8 by 9.3 m.
 The first floor acts as a cellar and the second floor is a prayer room with two tiers of windows.
 The building is roofed with ceramic tiles.
 On the south there is an arched toothed mihrab with an Arabic inscription.
 The dome is adorned with oil paintings—now damaged and covered with a plain fiberboard paneling—and has a lace balustrade part of which functions as a balcony.
 The lower section of the minaret is made of dry masonry and is what remains of an older minaret demolished in the 1920; its extant replacement was constructed in the 1990s.
 The pulpit, minbar, and balustrade of the choir bear incised ornate wooden carvings painted in different colors.
 The building is lit by several windows cut in each wall.
 The front door, with its intricate carved woodwork, is a modern replica of the original which was removed to the Adjara State Museum in Batumi in the Soviet period.